PrinOrange/i18n-i10n-checklist/README.md

 ### Transcription system

+In some cases, some character sets may not be supported.
+Do you need to transcribe letters?
+For example, some Unix systems only support the ASCII character set and cannot display Cyrillic letters.
+Cyrillic letters need to be transcribed into Latin letters.

 ### Dialects and area language

 A country or region may have multiple languages ​​or dialects in use.
 For example, Singapore uses Chinese, English and Malay, and Hong Kong uses Cantonese and English at the same time.
 Have you considered this?